 Formula 1

-Hamilton at Ferrari: what the numbers actually show
+Hamilton at Ferrari: the numbers behind a difficult first year

 A year into his Scuderia adventure, Hamilton trails his team-mate on nearly every measurable metric.
-But one driver's trajectory suggests the story is more complicated than the headlines imply.
+The data tells a clear story — and raises one question the 2026 season will answer.

 AH